 It also contains important minerals like iron, potassium, and manganese, which helps your body make oxygen-carrying red blood cells and helps regulate brain and nerve function.

-Palmer says offering desserts that are heavy in fresh, seasonal fruits like apples or pears is a great way to make your Thanksgiving meal healthy.
+Palmer says offering desserts that are heavy in fresh, seasonal fruits like apples or pears is a great way to make your holiday meal healthy.

 It also fits in with a Mediterranean diet.